dboudro/2015-Portfolio/README.md

 -tags for projects (Front Dev, design research, etc) -highlights for key words in about me

-#Future Versions
+- section for ideas and their value
+- Personal life?  (meditation)
+- writing work-items? (communicate Bard value)

+#Versions
+**0.9**
+o missing contact / connect / social buttons

+*These features were omitted due to time-constraints but are regarded as highly important* **1.1** o Project Pages

+**Other Important Features**
-*The following had to be sacrificed because of the time constraint* o instead of responsive... full mobile version o replace CSS with Sass o more original concept to communicate my brand (value) o design process on homepage
+o instead of responsive... full mobile version o more original concept to communicate my brand (value) o design process on homepage o replace CSS with Sass